Johneriksson88/magasinet-ekorren/README.md

 ### Email SMTP server bugs

+The original plan was for the app to send confirmation emails to the customer and admin when an order was made, an order was cancelled and in the contact form on the landing page.
+I initially setup the emails to be sent to the MailTrap SMTP server for testing.
+All emails would go to this test inbox.

 When sending an email, either via the contact form on the landing page or making/deleting and order, I sometimes got the following error:
 ```
 Error: SMTP Sender Refused
 (530, b'5.7.0 Authentication Required)
 ```

 After googling the error this seemed to be caused on the server side of the [Mailtrap](https://mailtrap.io/) SMTP server i use.
 I have not found the exact cause of this bug since i can't reproduce it.
-I found that going into Mailtrap and resetting the credentials for the API made the error go away.
-I will put a pin in this error since I feel that I have no control over it and that it may come back.
-Changing to another SMTP service could solve the problem.
+I found that going into Mailtrap and resetting the credentials for the API made the error temporarily go away.
+However it reappeared after some time.

-In the future, I will change the email settings from the test server to a paid SMTP server plan that can send emails to other recipients than the test server.
-This is a decision that is on the site owners table, and I am waiting to implement it as soon as i get a go ahead from them.
+Countless hours reading about this error it all seemed to have something to do with the SMTP server side and the credentials.
+Since i couldn't fix this due to time constraints I decided to scrap the email sending for now, and just have the Django messages for confirmation.

 ## Credits